4. Material accounting policy information and significant judgements, estimates and assumptions

 Finance costs comprise Borrowing cost, interest expense on lease obligations, accretion of interest on site restoration obligation and security deposits received.

-m) Income Taxes
+m) Income taxes

 The income tax expense comprises of current and deferred income tax.
 Income tax is recognised in the statement of profit and loss, except to the extent that it relates to items recognised in the other comprehensive income or directly in equity, in which case the related income tax is also recognised accordingly.

-enacted or substantively enacted as at the reporting date.
+The current tax is calculated on the basis of the tax rates, laws and regulations, which have been enacted or substantively enacted as at the reporting date.
 The payment made in excess / (shortfall) of the Company's income tax obligation for the period are recognised in the balance sheet as current income tax assets / liabilities.
-Any interest, related to accrued liabilities for potential tax assessments are not included in Income tax charge or (credit), but are rather recognised within finance costs.
+Any interest related to accrued liabilities for potential tax assessments are not included in Income tax charge or (credit), but are rather recognised within finance costs.
 The management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation and establishes provisions where appropriate.

-Current tax assets and current tax liabilities are off-set against each other and the resultant net amount is presented in the balance sheet where the Company has a legally enforceable right to set off the recognized amounts and where the Company intends either to settle on a net basis, or to realize the asset and settle the liability simultaneously.
+Current tax assets and current tax liabilities are off set against each other and the resultant net amount is presented in the balance sheet where the Company has a legally enforceable right to set off the recognized amounts and where the Company intends either to settle on a net basis, or to realize the asset and settle the liability simultaneously.

 Deferred tax is recognised, using the balance sheet approach, on temporary differences arising between the tax bases of assets and liabilities and their carrying values in the financial statements.
 However, deferred tax is not recognised if it arises from initial recognition of an asset or liability in a transaction other than a business combination that at the time of the transaction affects neither accounting nor taxable profit or loss.